Fandom: Doctor Who, Sapphire and Steel

 “What on earth are you looking for?”

 Dr. Elizabeth Shaw sipped on her white wine, and looked at her companion.
 He’d been gazing past her, as they sat on the piazza.
-Pigeons fluttered behind them — Liz could hear the flutter of their wings without turning around to see them — but she didn’t think that’s what he’d been eyeing.
+Pigeons fluttered behind them — Liz could hear the whir of their wings without turning around to see them — but she didn’t think that’s what he’d been eyeing.

 “Unwanted company.”
 Silver ran his finger around the silver-edged lip of his demitasse and smiled at her, but Liz knew him well enough by now to differentiate between “Silver smiles” and real ones.